JFennis/YiiForce/README.md

 cache should be configured to prevent excessive API calls (see Install instructions below).

 ##Note:
 This module provides gii code generation for standard CRUD actions on Force.com sObjects.
-The SOQL Query builder works for the gii MVC files but still requires development and testing for more advanced query options.
+The SOQL Query builder works for the standard generated MVC files but still requires development and testing for more advanced query options.